Tail-Wag-Games/mimalloc_nim/README.md

 This repository contains a single Nim file along with a .nims config file that makes it possible to use mimalloc for Nim with ARC/ORC.

-To compile with malloc, simply add `-d:mimalloc` to your compilation flags, or uncomment the relevant line in the `main.nims` file.
+To compile with Mimalloc, simply add `-d:mimalloc` to your compilation flags, or uncomment the relevant line in the `main.nims` file.

 There's also a `-d:mimallocDynamic` flag that makes the program link against mimalloc dynamically.